 At the end of Ahab's reign (853BC) Israel had the largest army in the Middle East (see Finkelstein, page 178).
 However, in 835BC Hazael of Damascus caused violent destruction in Israel and built defensive forts in Hazor, Bethsaida and Dan.
-The collapse of Syria made possible Israel's recovery under Jeroboam II.
+The collapse of Syria made possible Israel's recovery under Jeroboam II (see Chapter Thirteen).